ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 ### Other Limitations

+- Saving a **single scalar value** directly below the mountpoint does not work
 - Adding and removing keys does remove **comments** inside the configuration file
 - The plugin currently lacks proper **type support** for scalars.